Reyu-241/Yellow-Game/README.md

 3. Angelo Pensalfine
 4. Wian Brits

-when downloaded run app.py to start game and open the link thats provided.
+When downloaded: run 'app.py' to start game and open the link that's provided.

+Demo Story:
-Demo Story: D) We will play a round to showcase joystick-controls, demonstrate the game-over message via collision and present the scoreboard on a web page.
+We will play a round to showcase joystick-controls, demonstrate the game-over message via collision and present the scoreboard on a web page.